Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-4/Understanding-Client-Server-Archiecture-With-Mysql-As-RDBMS.md

 # Prerequisites: I spinned up two AWS EC2 instances.
 One as a client server and the other as a webserver, and loggin through the IP address on my termius terminal.

-## Implementing A Client Server Architecture Usng Mysql Database Mnagement System (DBMS)
+## Implementing A Client Server Architecture Using Mysql Database Mnagement System (DBMS)

 * First, I spinned up and configure two-Linux based virtual servers (EC2 instances in AWS)
 * Server-A-db and Server-B-Client